 Shock as Paul Hanagan and Richard Fahey Announce Split After 24 Years of Partnership

-Ahead of a hectic summer of prestigious flat racing action, trainer Richard Fahey has revealed that he will no longer be working exclusively with jockey .
+Ahead of a hectic summer of prestigious flat action, trainer Richard Fahey has revealed that he will no longer be working exclusively with jockey .
 The duo first combined when Hanagan was up-and-coming within the industry, but after more than two decades as partners, they have decided to go their separate ways.

 Fahey’s Contributions